 - Injury Prevention

 Pilates is a type of low impact strengthening which is based on movement with control.

 Low back pain is often caused by structural imbalances in the body.
 Poor core strength, pelvic instability, muscle imbalances, poor posture and lack of body awareness are all factors which overload joints, discs and muscles of the lower back.
 Pilates helps in improving these imbalances by improving overall posture and quality of movement.

 According to a small, randomised, controlled study published in the Journal of Orthopaedic & Sports Physical Therapy, participants who practiced Pilates over a four week period experienced more relief from their symptoms than those who went through typical treatment programs.

-All pilates exercises are performed in a neutral spinal position.
+You preform pilates in a neutral spinal position.
 Neutral spine is the position in which our core stability muscles function best and also the position in which there is the least amount of loading and tension on the structures of our spine.
 Our core muscles include our deep abdominal muscles, pelvic floor, deep neck muscles, scapular muscles and gluts.
-All of these muscles play a role in segmental control and stability of our body.
+For example, all of these muscles play a role in segmental control and stability of our body.
 Increased awareness of this position is very important in those with lower back pain.